 (Commercial labs are required to report positive test results to WDH; negative results are not reported consistently.)

-Wyoming Public Media would like to thank and recognize all health care workers, doctors, nurses and care givers during the global pandemic.
+Wyoming Public Media would like to thank and recognize all health care workers, doctors, nurses caregivers, grocery store workers, truck drivers, and delivery workers during the global pandemic.

 News & Updates: